Tímea Babos: Juniors

-Babos started to produce strong results at the junior Grand Slam and other Grade-A and Grade-1 events in 2009.
-She started year with great performances at the Grade-1 tournaments.
-She won both singles and doubles title at the Copa Gatorade in January and at the Sarawak Chief Minister's Cup in March.
-At the same grade, she won the Japan Open Junior Championships in singles, while in doubles she finished as runner–up.
+Babos started to produce strong results at the junior major and other Grade-A and Grade-1 events in 2009.
+She started year with great performances at the Grade-1 tournaments winning both singles and doubles title at the Copa Gatorade in January and at the Sarawak Chief Minister's Cup in March.
+At the same grade, she won the Japan Open Junior Championships in singles, while in doubles she finished runner–up.
 At the 2009 French Open, she managed to get to her first Grand Slam final in doubles event.
-Partnering with Heather Watson, they lost to Elena Bogdan and Noppawan Lertcheewakarn after a tough final match, played in three sets.
-Things were opposite at Wimbledon, where she reached her first Grand Slam singles semifinal, but failed in the second round in doubles.
-Later, Babos left her mark at the Grade A Osaka Mayor's Cup, winning doubles event and finished runner–up in singles.
-She finished 2009 season, with singles second round and quarterfinal in doubles at the Orange Bowl.
+Partnering with Heather Watson, they lost to Elena Bogdan and Noppawan Lertcheewakarn in a tough final, in three sets.
+At Wimbledon, she reached her first major singles semifinal but failed in the second round in doubles.
+Later, Babos left her mark at the Grade A Osaka Mayor's Cup, winning doubles event and finishing runner–up in singles.
+She finished 2009 season with singles second round and quarterfinal in doubles at the Orange Bowl.

 Babos had a strong start into next season, winning her first singles tournament of the year, the Grade-1 Loy Yang Traralgon International.
 She followed this with singles quarterfinal and final in doubles at the Australian Open.
-The first major for Babos came at the French Open in doubles event, defeating Lara Arruabarrena and María Teresa Torró Flor alongside Sloane Stephens in the final, and not dropping a singles set in the entire tournament.
-Babos then won another Grand Slam title with Stephens, defeating Irina Khromacheva and Elina Svitolina in the final of Wimbledon.
-Babos then won the tile at the US Open, again with Stephens, by walkover in the final.
-It was her last junior tournament.
+The first major for Babos came at the French Open in the doubles alongside Sloane Stephens, defeating Lara Arruabarrena and María Teresa Torró Flor in the final, and not dropping a single set in the entire tournament.
+Babos won another major title with Stephens defeating Irina Khromacheva and Elina Svitolina in the final of Wimbledon.
+Babos also won the title at the US Open, again with Stephens, by walkover in the final.
+This was her last junior tournament.